wellrestedphp/wellrested/docs/source/index.rst

 The message abstractions facilitate working with message headers, status codes, variables extracted from the path, message bodies, and all the other aspects of requests and responses.

-PSR-15 Handler interfaces
+PSR-15 Handler Interfaces
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Handlers and middleware may implement the interfaces define by the PSR-15_ standard.
+WellRESTed can use handlers and middleware using the interfaces defined by the PSR-15_ standard.

 Router
 ^^^^^^